It was Thursday, June 22nd, the Coronation Day of George the Fifth, when a little sailing canoe anchored in the pretty harbor of Tortola! 🇻🇬

 Having heard of the treasure found there in the caves and a tree with certain mysterious marks, he was eager to see it for himself. ☠

 He was told that a certain merchant of St. Thomas, who had become rich overnight, found his money in the shape of Spanish doubloons from an iron chest, which he dug up in the far end of one of the caves,… then bought the island. 💰

 Alone in the Caribbean

-Interestingly, the merchant Captain Fenger referred to was our great-great-grandfather, Henry O. Creque.
+Interestingly, the merchant Captain Fenger referred to was my great-great-grandfather, Henry O. Creque.

 Tantalizing tales of found treasure have been in our family for almost 150 years!

 Caribbean history lovers are sure to enjoy his eyewitness account of this daring journey through the West Indies.

 Follow Our Blog!